a00908270/masterthesis/thesis.md

 201 CREATED
 ```

 Aside from the HTTP Status Code, we also get HTTP headers in the response.
 The one needed for further requests is named `location`.
-The value of this field is the URL of the network that was created and can be used to get and update fields on the dataset.
+The value of this field is the URL of the network, that was created and can be used to get and update fields on the dataset.

 In this example the following value is returned: